Differentiable Tree Search Network

-The search begins by encoding the input state $s_0$ into its latent state $h_0$ at the root node.
-Following this, \dts proceeds in two stages.
-In the expansion phase, DTS iteratively expands the search tree from the input state for a fixed number of node expansions (each expansion is referred to as search trial).
-The expansion phase is followed by the backup phase, where the Q-values at the root node are recursively computed by applying the Bellman equation on the expanded tree nodes.
-Each node in the tree represents a latent state reachable from the root node, whereas each branch represents an action taken at the tree node.
+The search begins by encoding the input state $s_0$ into its latent state $h_0$.
+It proceeds through expansion and backup phases.
+In the expansion phase, the search tree expands iteratively for a predetermined number of expansion steps.
+During the backup phase, Q-values at the root node are recursively computed using the Bellman equation across expanded tree nodes.
+Each tree node represents a latent state reachable from the root, while branches represent actions taken at the nodes.
 A set of candidate nodes, $O$, is maintained during the expansion phase, representing the tree nodes eligible for further expansion.
-The pseudo-code of DTS is presented in Algorithm~\ref{algorithm-dts} in the appendix.
+The D-TSN algorithm is detailed in \cref{algorithm_dtsn} in the appendix.